Leshran/Depression_DL/README.md

 # TODO
 - Aggregation on test set
 - Mel spectrograms instead
+- Handle train test with a class to handle the paths and remember them (necessary for full pipeline)
 - Other models
+- Dropout
+- F1-score
+- LSTMs
 - Different aggregation weights
 - Regression
 - VAD